Karen Rowan is a published author and speaker on teaching and learning languages.

 The second book in the series, Isabela captura un congo, expands on the basic vocabulary in the first book and is set in Playa Hermosa, Costa Rica.
 The story explores the problems facing howler monkeys as more and more people move to Costa Rica.
 It has been translated into French and English.

 Carl no quiere ir a México is also set in Guanajuato, Mexico.
 It tells the story of a young boy whose mother decides they are moving to México for a year.

 Don Quijote: El último caballero is a simplified version of The Quixote.
 Half in past tense and half in present, it tells entertaining, well-known tales like Don Quijote and Sancho Panza attacking the windmills.
 It has been translated into English, French and Latin.

-Her newest reader, El callejón del beso, is based on a legend from Mexico.
+El callejón del beso, is based on a legend from Mexico.
 It uses more complex grammatical structures and vocabulary and is best for about level 3.

 Her book for teachers The Fluency Fast Guide to Self-Coaching is available as a download on this site.
 In July of 2019 Reader’s Theater for the World Language Classroom was published through Teacher’s Discovery.

 Rowan has been the editor of IJFLT, The International Journal of Foreign Language Teaching, since 2004.
 She is also the author of the TPR Storytelling ancillaries for Pearson/Prentice Hall’s Paso a paso and Realidades textbooks.

 She served on the founding board of the ACTFL Special Interest Group Comprehension-based Communicative Language Teaching, the largest SIG in ACTFL, with Dr. Bill VanPatten and Diane Neubauer.
 She is also the founder and administrator of the IFLT / NTPRS / CI Teaching Facebook Professional Learning Community of 12,000 teachers.